-- (2) The High Court shall make an order referred to in subsection (1) if there are reasonable grounds to believe that the property concerned- - (a) is an instrumentality of an offence referred to in Schedule 1; or - (b) is the proceeds of unlawful activities. - (3) A High Court making a preservation of property order shall at the same time make an order authorizing the seizure of the property concerned by a police official, and any other ancillary orders that the court considers appropriate for the proper, fair and effective execution of the order.

-(4) Property seized under subsection (3) shall be dealt with in accordance with the directions of the High Court which made the relevant preservation of property order.
+- (2) The High Court shall make an order referred to in subsection (1) if there are reasonable grounds to believe that the property concerned- - (a) is an instrumentality of an offence referred to in Schedule 1; or - (b) is the proceeds of unlawful activities. - (3) A High Court making a preservation of property order shall at the same time make an order authorizing the seizure of the property concerned by a police official, and any other ancillary orders that the court considers appropriate for the proper, fair and effective execution of the order. - [subsection (3) substituted by section 6 of Act 38 of 1999] - (4) Property seized under subsection (3) shall be dealt with in accordance with the directions of the High Court which made the relevant preservation of property order.